 Treated early, the condition should not progress beyond this stage.
 Remember, only use shampoos specially made for dogs.
 Preferably a natural and gentle one, if your dog has allergies, the last thing you want to do is add more chemicals to his skin.

 In some cases, however, and if left untreated, the condition can get much worse with dogs developing reactions to more and more allergens which causes the allergy symptoms to escalate and last year long.

 Dogs that experience this can develop deep scratches, skin infections, ear infections and become extremely miserable.
-Dog skin allergies of this nature need to be managed and controlled as early as possible.
+Dog skin allergies of this nature need to be managed and controlled as early as possible, preferably with allergy shots.